(See also Overview of Liver Disease.)

 Doctors focus on controlling or eliminating the cause of fatty liver, such as metabolic syndrome or consumption of large amounts of alcohol.

 Rarely, fat accumulates in the liver during late pregnancy.
-This disorder, called fatty liver of pregnancy (see Fatty liver of pregnancy ) or microvesicular steatosis, is usually considered a different disorder from fatty liver.
+This disorder, called fatty liver of pregnancy or microvesicular steatosis, is usually considered a different disorder from fatty liver.

 If doctors suspect fatty liver, they ask about alcohol use.
 This information is crucial.
 Continued and excessive alcohol use can cause severe liver damage.

-Blood tests to detect liver abnormalities, such as inflammation, are important (see Liver Function Tests) because inflammation may lead to cirrhosis.
+Blood tests to detect liver abnormalities, such as inflammation, are important because inflammation may lead to cirrhosis.
 Additional blood tests help exclude other causes of liver abnormalities, such as viral hepatitis.
-Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen can detect excess fat in the liver but cannot always determine whether inflammation or fibrosis is present.
+Ultrasonography, computed tomography (CT), or magnetic resonance imaging (MRI) of the abdomen can detect excess fat in the liver but cannot always determine whether inflammation or fibrosis is present (see Imaging Tests of the Liver and Gallbladder).

 Liver biopsy may be necessary to confirm the diagnosis.
-For the biopsy, a doctor gives a local anesthetic to lessen any pain, then inserts a long hollow needle through the skin and into the liver to obtain a small piece of liver tissue for examination under a microscope (see Biopsy of the Liver).
+For the biopsy, a doctor gives a local anesthetic to lessen any pain, then inserts a long hollow needle through the skin and into the liver to obtain a small piece of liver tissue for examination under a microscope.
 The biopsy can help determine whether fatty liver is present, whether it resulted from alcohol or certain other specific causes, and how severe the liver damage is.

 Excess fat in the liver by itself is not necessarily a serious problem.
 For example, if alcohol is the cause, the fat can disappear, usually within 6 weeks, when people stop drinking.
 However, if the cause is not identified and corrected, fatty liver can have serious consequences.
 For example, if people continue to drink large amounts of alcohol or if a drug causing fatty liver is not stopped, repeated liver injury may eventually lead to cirrhosis.

-Women with fatty liver of pregnancy have a worse prognosis (see Fatty liver of pregnancy).
+Women with fatty liver of pregnancy have a worse prognosis.

-Treatment focuses on controlling or eliminating the cause of fatty liver.
+Treatment of fatty liver focuses on controlling or eliminating the cause of fatty liver.
 For example, people should

 Vitamin E and thiazolidinediones (such as rosiglitazone or pioglitazone, used to treat diabetes) may be of some help in treating fatty liver that is not caused by alcohol.